tonethar/IGM-330-Fall-2018/weekly/week-12A-notes.md

     - XHR
 1. What are the 6 allowable JSON data types?
 1. What are the two allowable "top level" JSON data types?
-1. Is the following legal JSON?
+1. Is the following legal JavaScript?
+Is it legal JSON?
 Why or why not?

     ```js
     {